Alignak-monitoring/alignak/doc/source/07_advanced/triggers.rst

 Here is an example that will raise a critical check if the CPU is too loaded:

 .. note:: If your trigger is made to edit output add the trigger_broker_raise_enabled parameter into the service definition.
-          If not, Shinken will generate 2 broks (1 before and 1 after the trigger).
+          If not, Alignak will generate 2 broks (1 before and 1 after the trigger).
 This can lead to bad data in broker module (Graphite)

 ::